 What is Plan S?

-Some funders have signed up to Plan S, including United Kingdom Research and Innovation (UKRI) and Wellcome.
 Plan S funders will no longer cover the cost of open access publishing in subscription journals (called “Hybrid OA”).
-Wellcome have already updated their OA policy to incorporate Plan S, to come into force on 1 January 2020.
+Some funders have already signed up to Plan S, including United Kingdom Research and Innovation (UKRI) and Wellcome.
+Wellcome have updated their OA policy to incorporate Plan S from 1 January 2021.

 Find out about the 10 principles of Plan S.

 Continue to upload your accepted manuscript via Symplectic as soon as you are accepted for publication to meet UKRI requirements for REF2021.

 Our block grant can cover APCs for UKRI and COAF funded research while funds remain.
 But we encourage you to use the green route wherever possible when you decide where to publish.

 Contact the Research Support Team to discuss the options for specific journals in your discipline.

 Our approach to open access at Leeds hasn’t changed.
 Research England has stated that Plan S will not affect REF 2021 policy.

 The details of Plan S are still being developed.
 We will update this information as Plan S progresses.

 The principle of Plan S is that research that has already cost money to publish, should not be locked behind paywalls.
 The intention of Plan S is to disrupt the academic publishing sector and to reform unsustainable journal business models.

 Existing mandates and policies have accelerated the open access movement but hybrid has become the dominant form of open access publishing.
 The average cost of a hybrid APC is significantly more than in “pure” open access journals.